 Top Ontario fishing tournaments

-They go head-to-head with their fellow anglers, casting and jigging from the decks of dedicated bass and walleye boats with all the bells and whistles.
+Signing up for a fishing tournament in Ontario equals lots of time on the water.
+Anglers go head-to-head, casting and jigging from the decks of dedicated bass and walleye boats with all the bells and whistles.

-Whether finishing in the top, the middle or bottom of the fleet, there are always valuable lessons to glean from the experience of fishing a tournament.
+Tournaments can also be a huge learning experience.
+Whether finishing in the top, the middle or the bottom of the fleet, there are always valuable lessons to glean from the experience of fishing a tournament.

 Tournament structure

+There are tournaments for virtually every species, but bass and walleye are the most prevalent.
 Typically, tournaments range from one to three-day events with a team of two anglers catching and weighing-in their largest fish of the day.

-Ontario fishing regulations are strictly adhered to, so anglers are limited in how many fish they can weigh in per day and are often limited in the number that can be weighed in over a specific size, depending on the regulations for the waters.
+Ontario fishing regulations are strictly enforced, so anglers are limited to how many fish they can weigh in per day and are often limited to the number that can be weighed in over a specific size, depending on the regulations for the waters.
+This is especially true for walleye.
+In many Ontario waters, a team can weigh in their top six walleye of the day, but only two can be larger than 46 centimetres.
+Bass events generally allow teams to weigh-in their top five fish.

+Virtually every bass and walleye event is based on the catch and release of every fish caught in order to maintain Ontario’s high-quality fisheries.
 All boats must be equipped with an aerated live well and there are rules to encourage the gentle handling of fish to help ensure their successful release.

-There are also many tournaments that take it a step farther, requiring tournament participants to photograph fish on a standardized measuring board before they are released.
+There are also many tournaments that take it a step further, requiring tournament participants to photograph fish on a standardized measuring board before they are released.
 Winners are determined by the total length of their largest fish.

-Ontario tournaments
+Southern Ontario tournaments

 Shootout Fishing League in Kawarthas Lakes

-This series of one and two-day bass events is held on the beautiful cottage country waters of the Kawartha Lakes like Scugog, Sturgeon and Rice as well as the Bay of Quinte.
+This series of one and two-day bass events is held on the beautiful cottage country waters of the Kawartha Lakes, like Scugog, Sturgeon and Rice, as well as the Bay of Quinte.

-Payout is based on the number of teams registered for each of 12 events which can vary from 50 to a maximum of 100 teams.
-The Shootout Fishing League series culminates in championship tournament in September.
+Payout is based on the number of teams registered for each of 12 events, which can range from 50 to 100.

 Bait Fuel Tour along the St. Lawrence River

-The Bait Fuel Tour (BFT) is billed as an elite professional bass fishing series with each event limited to 65 boats with a final tournament limited to the top 40 teams from the summer’s previous events.
+The Bait Fuel Tour (BFT) is billed as an elite professional bass fishing series with each event limited to 65 boats, with a final tournament limited to the top 40 teams from the summer’s previous events.
 The BFT promises exceptional bass fishing within the islands, bays, current and structure of this section of the St. Lawrence.

 Big Bass Megabucks on Big Rideau Lake

-One hundred teams converge on Big Rideau Lake in June and again in October to angle for smallmouth and largemouth bass in the productive waters of this part of the Rideau River system.
+One hundred teams converge on Big Rideau Lake in June, August and again in October to angle for smallmouth and largemouth bass in the productive waters of this part of the Rideau River system.

 Canadian Tire Lake Erie Open

-One hundred teams launch into the Niagara River at the Chippewa boat launch to fish this one-day bass tournament.
-The entire expanse of Lake Erie is open but Canadian Tire Lake Erie Open angler should have a rough weather plan in their back pockets because wind and waves have been known to limit participants to the more protected waters of the Niagara River.
+The entire expanse of Lake Erie is open, but Canadian Tire Lake Erie Open anglers should have a rough weather plan in their back pockets because wind and waves have been known to limit participants to the more protected waters of the Niagara River.

 Quinte Gold Series

-This series of two walleye tournaments practice a catch-record-release concept in which fish are entered based on their length.
-Participants must download the FishDonkey App and photograph their catch on an approved measuring board before fish are released.
-This reduces the stress walleye experience by being kept in a live well and handled during weigh-in.
+Participants must download the FishDonkey App and photograph their catch on an approved measuring board before releasing the fish.
+This reduces the stress walleye experience by keeping them in a live well and handling them during weigh-in.

 Competitive Sport Fishing League

-The organization is also affiliated with major fishing series in the United States offering anglers the opportunity to advance to large events south of the border.
+The organization is also affiliated with major fishing series in the United States, offering anglers the opportunity to advance to large events south of the border.

 Ontario Kayak Bass Trail

-Excellent bass waters like Lake St. Clair, Lake Nipissing, the Kawarthas, and Lake Simcoe provide a test of angling skill as well as the physical condition of individual anglers paddling fully equipped fishing kayaks.
+Excellent bass waters like Lake St. Clair, Lake Nipissing, the Kawarthas and Lake Simcoe provide a test of angling skill as well as the physical condition of individual anglers paddling fully equipped fishing kayaks.

 Ontario kayak Bass Trail events use a catch, record and release process where anglers photograph their catch on an approved measuring board to enter the cumulative length of their five longest bass.